 Commissioners surveyed Catholic Church authorities and found that between 1980 and 2015, 4,444 people reported they had been abused at more than 1,000 Catholic institutions across Australia, said Gail Furness, the lead lawyer assisting the commission.
 The average age of the victims was 10.5 for girls and 11.5 for boys.

 Overall, 7 percent of priests in Australia between 1950 and 2010 were accused of sexually abusing children, Furness said.

 Francis Sullivan, CEO of the Truth Justice and Healing Council, which is coordinating the Catholic Church’s response to the inquiry, said the data reflected “a massive failure” by the church to protect children.

 “These numbers are shocking, they are tragic and they are indefensible,” a tearful Sullivan told the commission.
 “As Catholics, we hang our heads in shame.”

 It is difficult to compare clergy abuse rates between countries because of different study methodologies.
 But the Australian numbers appear higher than in the U.S., where one study found that 4 percent of priests who served between 1950 and 2002 had been accused of abuse.
 That study, however, counted only “credible” claims of abuse, and not all claims as the Australian commission has done.
 The U.S. study also looked at claims from a shorter timeframe — through 2002, as opposed to 2010 in Australia.

 The Vatican has watched the proceedings closely.
 Cardinal George Pell, who was Australia’s most senior Catholic before becoming Pope Francis’ top financial adviser, has testified at previous hearings about how church authorities responded to allegations of child sex abuse during his time in Australia.

-Several senior Australian Catholics will testify over the next few weeks.
+Several senior Australian Catholics will be testifying over the next few weeks.
 The commission’s final report is due by the end of this year.